 The faculty selected primarily from regular users of the Center for Educational Technology to review proposals for the Educational Technology Summer Fellowships and recommend nominees to the provost & senior vice president for academic affairs.

-Members will serve on an annual basis.
+Members will serve on an ongoing basis.